Achievable logoAchievable logo

 Distribution phase

 If a lump sum or periodic withdrawal is taken from a deferred annuity*, the investor is not guaranteed income for life.
-Eventually, the separate account will be emptied if enough money is taken.
-Investors concerned about running out of funds should avoid these payout options.
+If enough money is withdrawn, the separate account will eventually be depleted.
+Investors who are concerned about outliving their assets generally avoid these payout options.

 *We are not discussing this option with an immediate annuity because they are almost always annuitized (payments for life).
 Otherwise, an investor with a large lump sum would be better off placing those funds in a brokerage account, investing what they didn’t need, and taking distributions as needed.

-If an investor seeks guaranteed income for life, they annuitize their contract.
-Annuitization is the act of handing over ownership of the separate account in return for payments for life.
-When an investor annuitizes, their accumulation units convert into a fixed amount of annuity units.
-The performance of the separate account determines their value, which directly influences future payouts.
+If an investor wants guaranteed income for life, they annuitize the contract.
+Annuitization means giving up ownership of the separate account in exchange for lifetime payments.
+When an investor annuitizes, their accumulation units convert into a fixed number of annuity units.
+The value of those annuity units depends on the performance of the separate account, which directly affects future payouts.

 Sidenote